-Iceland’s history has long been intertwined with the Vikings.
-You see the Vikings settled Iceland with the first Viking visit happening by accident around the start of the 8th century.
-Gardar the Swede from Denmark was blown off course and accidentally discovered Iceland.
-This was the first Vikings landing in Iceland.
+Iceland’s history has long been intertwined with the Vikings, they go hand in hand and there is no better place to learn about this than a visit to the best Viking museum Iceland has to offer, Viking World.
+You see the Vikings settled Iceland with the first Viking visit happening by accident.
+Yes, a complete accident in around the start of the 8th century discovered one of the most stunning countries in the world.
+Gardar the Swede from Denmark was blown off course and as a result, discovered Iceland.
+This was the first of many Vikings landing in Iceland.

 When in Reykjavik we choose to stay at Downtown Reykjavik Apartments

-Find more great accommodation in Iceland through our prefered booking engine AGODA
+Find more great accommodation in Iceland through our preferred booking engine AGODA

 Let the saga begin at the Viking World Museum Iceland

 We were greeted at the Viking Musem Iceland front desk by Paula.
 Paula told us all about the history of the Viking World museum and what was on display.
-I must admit I was terribly distracted by the huge Viking ship the spans the length of the exhibition hall.
+I must admit I was terribly distracted by the huge Viking ship that spans the length of the exhibition hall within the Viking museum.
 The Íslendingur that sits front and centre is a replica of a Viking ship that was found intact and excavated in Norway in 1888.
-The Íslendingur was built in 1992.
+The Íslendingur, that now calls Viking world home, was built in 1992.

 Don’t just think it’s a model, this boat was sailed from Iceland to New York in 2000 to celebrate Leif Erikson’s discovery of The United States of America.
 The ship is truly amazing and can be accessed from the second floor of the museum.
 You can walk on it and take in its size and design.
-Stand at the bow and pretend you are on a voyage of discovery seeking out far away lands.
-You can walk on the Viking ship around the Viking ship and under the Viking ship.
+Stand at the bow and pretend you are on a voyage of discovery seeking out far away lands just like the vikings of Iceland did in the past.
+You can walk on the ship, around the ships upper deck and under the Viking ship.
+With all of this acces you can really get a feeling for how an approaching Viking ship would have put the fear into anyone.

-You will find a Vikings of the North Atlantic exhibition with displays of many replica Viking artefacts.
+Within Viking World you will find a Vikings of the North Atlantic exhibition with displays of many replica Viking artifacts.
 This exhibition showcases the Viking expansion across the North Atlantic Ocean.
 The Norsemen Vikings sailed everywhere from the North Sea to the Black Sea.
 For two centuries beginning in about 800 AD, the Viking expansion was on.
 This exhibition supported by models, information boards and computer displays help you to see how they expanded.

-Viking World Museum Keflavic is informative and educational
+Viking World Museum Keflavik is informative and educational

-Longhouses that were home to the first Viking settlers.
+Photographs and illustrations round off the display of longhouses that were home to the first Viking settlers.
 Viking World Museum puts on a great display that tells the story of the settlements in the area.
 This section houses a model of a burial boat with displays of real Viking bones.
-Photographs and illustrations round off this display.
 We found this very educational for the kids and the girls loved the way it was set out.

-One of our favourite but simple things about this Viking Museum Iceland was that you were able to learn about the world of Vikings.
-The kids and I channelled our inner Viking and I channelled my inner Ragnor with the play swords and shields.
+One of our favorite but simple things about this Viking Museum Iceland was that you were able to learn about the world of Vikings.
+The kids and I channeled our inner Viking (I channeled my inner Ragnor) with the play swords and shields.
 We had great fun posing and mock fighting with these fake Viking Artefacts.
-The swords, shields and costume are there for all to dress in.
+The swords, shields, and costumes are there for all to dress in.
 An even further sense of the world of Viking is located outside the Viking museum Keflavik.

 Getting to the Viking World Museum Keflavik from Reykjavik:

-Car: 34 minutes and 43 kilometres via route 41 to Víkingabraut will get you to the Vikings world.
+Car: 34 minutes and 43 kilometers via route 41 to Víkingabraut will get you to the Vikings world museum.
 We recommend that you hire a car while in Iceland it makes it much easier to do activities in Iceland.
 We visited in January so driving in Iceland in winter requires a little extra time as the roads may be icy.
-Don’t let driving in Iceland in winter scare…you as a person who had never driven in icy condition before we found the roads to be excellent.
+Don’t let driving in Iceland in winter scare you.
+As a person who had never driven in icy conditions before we found the roads to be excellent.

 Bus: Bus is not an ideal way to visit the Viking museum Iceland.
-However, a bus departs Hlíðar ( stop in Reykjavik ) every 4 hours and stops at Tjarnarhverfi 1.5km away from the Viking Museum Iceland.
+However, a bus departs Hlíðar (a stop in Reykjavik) every 4 hours and stops at Tjarnarhverfi 1.5km away from the Viking Museum.

 Taxi: Totally out of anyone’s price range at around $200 each way.